Print

 • 1 celery rib, finely diced

-• 1 carrot, peeled and finely diced or shredded
+• 1 small carrot, peeled and finely diced

 • 2 garlic cloves, minced